 It gives them more room and something to play on.
 In the winter time we

-put hay in the houses and we can completely shut them up.
+put straw in the houses and we can completely shut them up.
 In the summer

 time the backs of some of the sheds slide down and out.
 This helps in the